 The blue text are outputs from the virtual GM, everything else is my textual interpretation and adaptation of the ideas.
 (Please don't mind the "quality" of the Story, I'm not a Writer.)

 I recommend going to the RPG Solo website and trying it for yourself.
 It's very fun!

 Below average map.

 The setting is occupied gate involving high quality anti-gravity generator and burning observatory.
 Your quest is to return stolen technology to the swarm staging area.
 Trying to stop you is the demonic assassin skilled in planetary cartography.
 You are currently at the industrial research station.

-Screaming with her crew, not with the woman in front of her. — "If it's even a woman!" — A quick reading with the Bio-Scanner would be able to answer the pertaining question in the back of her mind.
+Screaming with her crew, not with the woman in front of her.
+"If it's even a woman!" she thinks.
+A quick reading with the Bio-Scanner would be able to answer the pertaining question in the back of her mind.

 But she doesn't have much time to think about that or to go looking for the Bio-Scanner in the tools room.
 The young Andreas' arm is bleeding, pumping out dark red blood.
 Mrs. Ferreira is an engineer, not a medic, but she can tell that the color and pressure of that blood means no good.

 She needs the Med-Pack, not the Bio-Scanner.
 Not yet.